Felicia Sonmez Takes Her WaPo Fight to the Feds

 The NLRB complaint, which The Daily Beast obtained and reviewed, was filed by the Washington/Baltimore News Guild on Sept.
 22 but docketed on Sept.
 28.

-“The Washington Post discharged news reporter Felicia Sonmez due to her repeated statement’s about the Post’s working conditions and the company’s failure and refusal to fairly enforce its social media policy for employees,” read the charge, a copy of which was obtained by The Daily Beast, “statements which constitute protected, concerted activity under the [National Labor Relations] Act.”
+“The Washington Post discharged news reporter Felicia Sonmez due to her repeated statement’s about the Post’s working conditions and the company’s failure and refusal to fairly enforce its social media policy for employees,” read the charge, “statements which constitute protected, concerted activity under the [National Labor Relations] Act.”

 The Post declined to comment.
 “All Guild-covered employees of the Washington Post have the right to challenge the company’s decision to discipline or terminate them, to speak out about working conditions and policies that affect all of us, and a reasonable expectation that the Post will follow both the contract it has agreed to and federal labor law,” the Post Guild said in a statement.